klaarnut/user-docs/en/glossary.md

 ## *
 **3-dot menu**
 : The vertical 3 small dots appear next to the page name on Right Menu and Page Setting.
-It's the quick access to page options such as set as home, set as draft, rename, SEO, and etc.
+It's the quick access to page options; set as home, set as draft, rename, SEO, and etc.

 ## A
 **Admin, Administrator**